Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 These workflows are dedicated to building canon characters while preserving their behavioral identity, long-term consistency, and natural progression throughout extended roleplay.

-They focus on analyzing the original source material, identifying common model and fandom distortions, and translating that analysis into stable production-ready scripts.
+They focus on analyzing the original source material, identifying common model biases and fandom distortions, and translating that analysis into stable, production-ready scripts.

 - [Canon Character Workflow](../canon/en/Core-Workflow.md)
 - [Canon Introduction and Starter Workflow](../canon/en/canon-introduction-and-starter-workflow.md)